PanatiNitesh/Todo_List_/README.md

-# Todo Web App

 ## Overview
-The **Todo Web App** is a simple yet efficient task management application that allows users to create, edit, delete, and manage their to-do lists.
+The **Todo Web ** is a simple yet efficient task management application that allows users to create, edit, delete, and manage their to-do lists.
 The app features a user authentication system with login and registration functionality and utilizes **MongoDB** for data storage.

 ## Features
 - **User Authentication**: Register and log in to manage personal tasks securely.